NA-MIC/ProjectWeek/PW30_2019_GranCanaria/Projects/PelvicAnatomyAtlases/README.md

 1. Male pelvic anatomy atlas is in the process of refinement
 1. Lung, with a case of tuberculosis, in on the way
 1. A mauritanian team is creating another male pelvic anatomy atlas
+1. Exportation to VR of the female pelvic atlas (the male version has been already exported)

 ## Illustrations